 If Cells to be Activated List Item IE is contained in the GNB-CU CONFIGURATION UPDATE message and the indicated cells are already activated, the gNB-DU shall update the cell information received in Cells to be Activated List Item IE.

-If the gNB-CU Transport Layer Address To be Added List IE is contained in the gNB-CU CONFIGURATION UPDATE message, the gNB-DU shall, if supported, use it to establish the TNL association(s) with the gNB-CU.
+If the gNB-CU Transport Layer Address To Add List IE is contained in the gNB-CU CONFIGURATION UPDATE message, the gNB-DU shall, if supported, use it to establish the TNL association(s) with the gNB-CU.
 The gNB-DU shall report to the gNB-CU, in the gNB-CU CONFIGURATION UPDATE ACKNOWLEDGE message, the successful establishment of the TNL association(s) with the gNB-CU as follows:

 - A list of TNL address(es) with which the gNB-DU successfully established the TNL association shall be included in the gNB-CU TNL Setup List IE;

-- A list of TNL address(es) with which the gNB-DU failed to establish the TNL association shall be included in the gNB-CU TNL Failed to Setup List IE.
+- A list of TNL address(es) with which the gNB-DU failed to establish the TNL association shall be included in the gNB-CU TNL Failed To Setup List IE.

-If the gNB-CU Transport Layer Address To be Removed List IE is contained in the gNB-CU CONFIGURATION UPDATE message the gNB-DU shall, if supported, initiate removal of the TNL association(s) indicated by the received gNB-CU Transport Layer Address towards the gNB-CU.
+If the gNB-CU Transport Layer Address To Remove List IE is contained in the gNB-CU CONFIGURATION UPDATE message the gNB-DU shall, if supported, initiate removal of the TNL association(s) indicated by the received gNB-CU Transport Layer Address towards the gNB-CU.

-If the gNB-CU Transport Layer Address To be Modified List IE is contained in the gNB-CU CONFIGURATION UPDATE message the gNB-DU shall, if supported, overwrite the previously stored information for the related TNL Association.
+If the gNB-CU Transport Layer Address To Update List IE is contained in the gNB-CU CONFIGURATION UPDATE message the gNB-DU shall, if supported, overwrite the previously stored information for the related TNL Association.

-If the TNL usage IE or the TNL Weight Factor IE is included in the gNB-CU Transport Layer Address To Add List IE or the gNB-CU Transport Layer Address To Update List IE, the NG-RAN node shall, if supported, use it as described in TS 38.472 ([x2]).
+If the TNL usage IE is included in the gNB-CU Transport Layer Address To Add List IE or the gNB-CU Transport Layer Address To Update List IE, the gNB-DU shall, if supported, use it as described in TS 38.472 ([x2]).